-Activity Title Activity Description Type of Activity Transition Plan for the Medicaid Home and Community Based Services Intellectual and Developmental Disability waiver to achieve and sustain compliance with the federal Home and Community Based Services Settings Rule.
+Activity Title Activity Description Type of Activity DDS Transition Plan Department on Disability Services will continue to implement the District's approved Statewide Transition Plan for the Medicaid Home and Community Based Services Intellectual and Developmental Disability waiver to achieve and sustain compliance with the federal Home and Community Based Services Settings Rule.
 This is required by Centers for Medicare and Medicaid Services to maintain funding for the waiver program and furthers Department on Disability Services' vision of leading a person-centered system that supports opportunities for employment and community inclusion for all people with intellectual and developmental disabilities.
+Key Project